Alluxio/alluxio/docs/en/operation/Metrics-System.md

 Installing Prometheus using the instructions [here](https://prometheus.io/docs/prometheus/latest/installation/).

 After installing Prometheus, it must be configured to get metrics from Alluxio.
 First open the `prometheus.yml` file that Prometheus calls when starting.
-Put the following sections under the `scrape_configs:` section of the Prometheus configuration.
+Next put the following sections under the `scrape_configs:` section of the Prometheus configuration.

 ```